Great Platte River Road Archway Monument

 The Great Platte River Road Archway Monument (also known as The Archway or Kearney Archway) is a monument on Interstate 80 located 3 mi east of Kearney, Nebraska, United States.
 Originally proposed in 1997 and opened in July 2000, it houses a historical experience that tells the story of Nebraska and the Platte River Valley in the development of America.
-The monument spans more than 300 ft above Interstate 80 and is accessible via two numbered exits (275 and 272).
+The monument spans more than 300 ft across Interstate 80 and is accessible via two numbered exits (275 and 272).

 History

 A monument and tourist attraction highlighting the history of the Platte River Valley was a goal of former Governor Frank B. Morrison.
 In 1997, $60 million in bonds were issued and purchased by investors.
 On July 16, 2000, the Archway opened to the public, with 223,013 and 249,174 visitors in the attraction's first two years, respectively.
 First-year visitors included then-President Bill Clinton.
 These numbers were far short of projections.
 The monument had to reduce expenses and refinance its bond payments in 2002, reducing the amount owed to $22 million, repaid by 2013.

 While a shift in focus on educational and group tours briefly presented the monument with a more stable financial footing, attendance subsequently dwindled, counting only 49,960 visitors in 2012.
 The archway filed for bankruptcy protection on March 7, 2013.
 In September 2013, Judge Thomas Saladino approved a debt plan, ordering museum organizers to pay $100,000 as a settlement for more than $20 million it owed to bondholders, creditors and vendors.
 Wells Fargo Bank of Minneapolis was the trustee for the bondholders.

 As part of the resolution of the bankruptcy filing, the archway is managed by the City of Kearney.
 I-80 exit 275, adjacent to the archway, was completed in August 2013 directly east of the museum at a cost of about $20 million.
 In December 2013, the museum announced a two-month closure to re-brand itself following its debt ruling, scheduling its grand re-opening for March 1, 2014.
 The archway re-opened on March 1, 2014.
 Changes include a revamped gift shop and a new theater that shows short videos that pertain to subjects featured in the historical exhibit.
 Archie the Buffalo, a new mascot, was introduced.
 In January 2018, the archway announced that the organization earned a profit for the first time in its history in 2017.

+In December 2025, the archway was the subject of an online hoax claiming that it had collapsed.
+The hoax was accompanied by an AI-generated image and multiple calls concerning it were made to the Buffalo County Sheriff's Office.